-Once she reports it to eBird, birders from outside the tri-state area came to see it.
+Once she reported it to eBird, birders outside the Tri-state area came to see it.

 Other rare birds Heather has seen in the park include a Tundra Swan at Pier 5 and a Vesper Sparrow at Pier 6.

-You’d think someone like Heather, who was born and raised in California, has been a birder her entire life.
+You’d think someone like Heather, born and raised in California, has been a birder her entire life.

 But that isn’t the case.